 The purpose of this article is to provide you with a complete step-by-step guide on how to use the Cluster Optimizer feature within the DotActiv software.

-The cluster optimizer uses a wizard setup which guides you through the process.
+After selecting ‘New Cluster’, you will notice that the Cluster Optimizer uses a wizard setup which guides you through the process.
 You can see which step of the process you are currently on and can click next to move to the next step.

 Step 2: Choose whether you would like to use an existing cluster optimization setup by clicking on ‘Yes’.
 If you do not want to use an existing cluster, click on ‘No’, as seen in the image above.